webbingbrasil/filament-copyactions/README.md

     ->toggleable(),
 ```

+The column has a option to display a description above ou below the text, by default this description is not copied, if you want to copy the description too, use the `copyWithDescription` method

+#### Success message

 You can customize the success message with the `successMessage` method, the default message is `Copied!`

-The column has a option to display a description above ou below the text, by default this description is not copied, if you want to copy the description too, use the `copyWithDescription` method
+#### Button Icon and Color

+You can customize the button icon and color with the `icon` and `iconColor` methods

 ### Table Action

 Display a table action button, you set the content using `copyable` method.
+You can customize the button icon/color using the same methods of the [Filament Action](https://filamentphp.com/docs/2.x/tables/actions#setting-a-color).

 ```php
 use Webbingbrasil\FilamentCopyActions\Tables\Actions\CopyAction;